Yaxin9Luo/De-Diffusion/README.md

 python inference.py --config ./configs/main.yaml
 ```
 ### Examples
-I have not yet finetune the model with a lot of data, so the result is not that astonishing.
+I have not yet finetuned the model with a lot of data, so the results are not that astonishing.

 Original Images :